mikestowe/REST-API-Multiple-Request-Chaining/README.md

 ##FAQs

-###How do you send headers with API Chaining?
+###How do you send headers with REST API Multiple-Request Chaining?
 Headers are sent as they always have been, and will automatically be applied to each of the calls requested in the chain.
-At this time, API Chaining does not support the ability to send specific headers for each call independently - however, if needed, this may certainly be added in the future.
+At this time, REST API Multiple-Request Chaining does not support the ability to send specific headers for each call independently - however, if needed, this may certainly be added in the future.

+###How does this vary from IO State Driven APIs
+REST API Multiple-Request Chaining is designed specifically for RESTful APIs utilizing hypermedia over a static or cached state file.
+This allows for the available paths to be truly dynamic based on the individual calls within the chain, and also prevents the need to make multiple requests to obtain the IO State or available OPTIONS.
+REST API Multiple-Request Chaining is also designed to expand beyond just the use of a primary key, letting you pull in information from the headers and body of the previous call when performing an action on the next chain.
+Each link/ call is also conditional, meaning you can specify when that link should be called, and receive the appropriate error response upon a link/ call failure.
+For more you can see Owen's IO State implemention [here](https://github.com/orubel/grails-api-toolkit-docs/wiki/API-Chaining).